HimanshuDahiya1828/student-placement-system/README.md

 # student-placement-system
-tells if the student is eligible fro placement or not
+tells if the student is eligible for placement or not